Find Trade Colleges

 Management of Personnel Resources: Motivating, developing, and directing people as they work, identifying the best people for the job.

-Is There Going to be Demand for Police and Detective Supervisors?
+Is There Job Demand for Police and Detective Supervisors?

-There were about 104,700 jobs for Police and Detective Supervisor in 2016 (in the United States).
+In the United States, there were 104,700 jobs for Police and Detective Supervisor in 2016.
 New jobs are being produced at a rate of 6.6% which is above the national average.
 The Bureau of Labor Statistics predicts 6,900 new jobs for Police and Detective Supervisor by 2026.
-Due to new job openings and attrition, there will be an average of 7,100 job openings in this field each year.
+The BLS estimates 7,100 yearly job openings in this field.

 undefined